sruddy1/ir-docs-portal/docs/run_pipeline.md

 Run in GitBash:
 > ```bash
-> pip install -r requirements.txt
+> python -m pip install -r requirements.txt
 > ```

 - `requirements.txt` contains a list of python packages and their versions that were used to build the pipeline.